 General Information about Wix

 Wix was created by three founders who wanted a “platform that empowered anyone to create their own website with no coding or design skills needed.”
+Hence their continued focus on providing a free blogging site option to new bloggers around the world.

 In other words, they wanted to create a really easy way for people to create a blog or website.